dduril/data-science-toolkit/README.md

 Resources for Big Data and Data Science development projects.

-I am currently working through a number of classes offered by <a href="https://www.coursera.org/" target="_blank"><strong>Coursera</strong></a>, and noting popular and useful online resources and tools in this repo.
-As my studies continue, I'll update this list accordingly.
+I am currently working through a number of classes offered by <a href="https://www.coursera.org/" target="_blank"><strong>Coursera</strong></a> - **<a href="https://www.coursera.org/specializations/bigdata">Big Data</a>**, and noting popular and useful online resources and tools in this repo.
+As my studies continue, I'll update this list accordingly. _(This Coursera Specialization was recently revised, so they have some additional tools and topics)_

-Coming from a web-development background, I'm also including a number of resources that can be used in developing web sites for after the data has been processed, parsed, broken down and is ready for presenting to users.
-For my coursework, much of the output is viewed using tooling or output in a command window.
-But, ultimately the data will need to be loaded and output in a method suitable for your audience.
+I'm also including a number of resources for developing web applications for after the data has been processed, parsed and made ready for presentation.
+For my coursework, much of the output is viewed using analytic platforms such as Splunk or Neo4j.
+Other output is often piped directly to a terminal or command window.

 ### Apache